 - 1. This permit is valid for fifteen (15) years from the date of issuance.
 A new permit may be necessary for the continuance of the authorized activities, including water withdrawals, or any permit requirement that has not been completed, including compensation provisions. - 2.
-The permittee shall notify DEQ in writing at least 120 calendar days prior to the expiration of this permit if an extension of the permit term is required.
+The permittee shall submit a new permit application at least 270 days before the expiration date of this permit, if the surface water withdrawal activities are to be continued.